clij/clij-docs/faq.md

 <a name="buy_gpus"></a>
 ## Do I have to buy a dedicated GPU in order to benefit from GPU-acceleration using CLIJ?
 No. Common Intel Core and AMD Ryzen processors contain built-in GPUs which are compatible with CLIJ.
-However, as dedicated graphics cards come with their own GDDR-memory, additional speed-up can be gained by utilizing dedicated GPUs.
+However, as dedicated graphics cards come with their own GDDR-memory, additional speed-up can be gained by utilizing dedicated GPUs though.

 <a name="supported_os"></a>
 ## With which operating systems is CLIJ compatible?